plexouy/plexo-dotnet/README.md

 ## Current limitations

-- No built support for automatic retries.
+- No built-in support for automatic retries.
 - There's no support for multiple clients certificates on the same application.